Holsworthy railway station, Sydney

 Holsworthy railway station is located on the East Hills line, serving the Sydney suburb of Holsworthy.
-It is served by Sydney Trains T8 Airport & South line services.
+It is served by Sydney Trains' T8 Airport & South Line services.

 History

 Holsworthy station opened on 21 December 1987 when the East Hills line was extended from East Hills to Glenfield.

+The station was upgraded and received a lift to the platform in 2003.

-Platforms & services
+Platforms and services

 Transport links

-Transdev NSW operate three routes to and from Holsworthy station:
+Transit Systems operates three bus routes via Holsworthy station, under contract to Transport for NSW: